gravitational/teleport/rfd/xxxx-azure-node-join.md

 1. The Node initiates a `RegisterWithAzureToken` request.
 2. The auth server enforces that TLS is used for transport.
 3. The auth server sends a base64 encoded 24 byte crypto-random challenge.
-  - We use 24 bytes instead of 32 because the nonce parameter is limited to 32 characters, and 24 bytes require 32 base64 characters.
+  - We use 24 bytes instead of the 32 used by the IAM method because the nonce parameter is limited to 32 characters, and 24 bytes require 32 base64 characters.
 4. The node requests a) the attested data document using the challenge as the nonce and b) an access token.
 Azure signs and returns both.
 5. The node sends a join request to the auth server, including the signed